TESTOSTERONE & LOW TESTOSTERONE TOPICS

 Gynecomastia may arise as an abnormal condition associated with disease or metabolic disorders, as a side-effect of medication, or as a result of the natural increase of estrogen and decrease of testosterone production in older males.

 When on testosterone replacement therapy, men normally take estrogen inhibitors or estrogen blockers so that aromatization of testosterone to estrogen is prevented.
+Gynecomastia is the growth of abnormally large breasts in males due to excess breast tissue, not excess fatty tissue.

 Human Chorionic Gonadotropin.
 HCG is the hormone is produced by women's bodies when they become pregnant to enusre proper use of energy and calories.